wikibonsai/wikibonsai/README.md

 ## Forward

-As with pretty much all human endeavors, this project does not represent any kind of "final word" or "best solution" but a "clearing of brush" or "cutting away the chaffe"...Of making the road ahead a touch less bumpy and a bit more wonder-full for those that follow.
+Here's to making the road ahead a touch less bumpy and a bit more wonder-full for those that follow.

 [**just keep tending...🪴**][wibomd-doc-use]